platformio/platformio-core/docs/quickstart.rst

 2. Find board ``type`` on this :ref:`Embedded Boards <platforms>` page or via :ref:`cmd_boards` command.

-3. Initialize new PlatformIO based project with the pre-configured environments for your boards:
+3. Initialize new PlatformIO based project via :ref:`cmd_init` command with the pre-configured environments for your boards:

 .. code-block:: bash